jazzmuesli/muesli/README.md

 03:02am, 25th November - enough for now.
 Features:
 + Register, login, protected area access, logout, password reset functionality.
++ Obviously do not store passwords in plain text, use md5 hashing.
 + Maintain last login time for every user.
 + Password reset page sends you an e-mail with reset token, you can enter it manually or follow the link.
 + If the user logs in after the password reset e-mail has been sent, reset-token will be nullified because we know the user knows his password.